Tepoztlán: History

 According to myth, Amatlán, in the municipality of Tepoztlan is the birthplace of Ce Acatl, later known as Topiltzin Ce Acatl Quetzalcoatl, and who may be the possible historical basis of the Mesoamerican god Quetzalcoatl over 1200 years ago, the feathered serpent god widely worshipped in ancient Mexico.

 It has not yet been possible to determine who first inhabited the area.
 The earliest findings of pottery and other ceramic utensils date back to approximately 1500 BCE.

 At the top of a hill, there is a small pyramid devoted to Ometochtli-Tepoztēcatl, the supposed inventor of pulque, a beer-like drink made from the maguey plant.
 The pyramid, called El Tepozteco, dates from the Post-Classic Period (900–1521 CE) and has inscriptions dating from 1452 and 1502.

+The town was incorporated into the Aztec Empire under the rule of Moctezuma I. Local rulers had the titles chichimecahueytzintecuhtli and cacamteutli, but political power may have been less centralized here than elsewhere in Morelos.
+Local products included cotton, maguey, amate and limestone.
+Tepoztlan fought wars against Cuauhnahuac and Yecapixtla.

 During the Spanish Conquest (1521), Hernán Cortés is said to have ordered the town razed after the refusal of the town leaders to meet him.
 This event was chronicled by Bernal Díaz del Castillo in The Conquest of New Spain.
 A monastery was built here by the Dominicans between 1555 and 1580, and in 1993 was declared World Heritage by the UNESCO.
+Colonial-era judges had the titles tlalcuhcalcaltzintle, tecpanecatzintli and zuacoatzintli.